jina-ai/docs/chapters/stress/instructions.md

 1. Configure and start the instances in AWS

     You can try using another provider.
 Additionally, you can try running it in Docker Compose, on your local machine.
-However, the Annoy & Faiss indexers use their own Docker images and running a Docker within Docker is currently not supported.
+However, the Annoy and Faiss indexers use their own Docker images and running a Docker within Docker is currently not supported.

 1. On all the machines, apart from the client: